 Poor sleep quality has been scientifically linked to all sorts of health problems including high blood pressure, depression and obesity (partly due to the propensity for making poorer decisions AND increasing hunger after a bad night’s sleep).
-But did you know that these resulting poor food choices can in fact be part of the cause of poor sleep in the first case?
+But did you know that these resulting poor food choices can in fact be part of the cause of poor nights slumber in the first case?

 Nutrition and sleep have been shown to be inextricably linked so instead of repeating the cycle of poor sleep-> poor food choices -> poor sleep.
 Here are some great diet hacks to consider for a better night’s sleep.

 For many of us our love affair with coffee is hard to break.
 Although the effects of caffeine can last 4-6 hours, it can take 24 hours to completely leave our system.
 Breaking caffeine down by an enzyme in the liver called CYP1A2 and our genetics, age and several other factors can play a part in our caffeine sensitivity and its effect on our systems.